diepbp/diepbp.github.io/pages/publpics/cegpv.md

 </div>
 -->
 **CEGPV** is our counter-example guided abstraction refinement algorithm for the automatic verification of concurrent programs.
-The figure shows steps in our algorithms.
+The figure shows steps in our algorithm.

 <table class="wide">
 <tr>